 Further, the moderating role of cash has been examined in the relationship between working capital and operating profit.
-In the positive WCR group, the interaction term (WCRCHR) has created the significant negative relationship with profitability (Hypothesis 4), while in the negative working capital group, the interaction term (WCRCHR) has Investigating the Nonlinear Relationship between Working Capital and Profitability: a Case of Pakistan Textile Firms developed the significant positive association with profitability (Hypothesis 4) It implies that cash plays a moderating role in the relationship between working capital and profitability.
+In the positive WCR group, the interaction term (WCRCHR) has created the significant negative relationship with profitability (Hypothesis 4), while in the negative working capital group, the interaction term (WCRCHR) has developed the significant positive association with profitability (Hypothesis 4) It implies that cash plays a moderating role in the relationship between working capital and profitability.
 Hence the cash holding level is an important factor for designing the efficient working capital management.